Skip to content

 </html>

-The new loading attribute
+The loading attribute

 Supported values for the loading attribute include:

-• "lazy" which defers the load until the image or iframe reaches a distance threshold from the viewport.
+• lazy which defers the load until the image or iframe reaches a distance threshold from the viewport.

-• "eager" which loads the resource immediately.
+• eager which loads the resource immediately.

 You can use the lazy value to take advantage of browser-native lazy loading: